-Have you ever felt the fear of not getting help even before getting stuck in a bad situation?
+Have you ever felt scared of not getting help before even being in a tough spot?

 Easiest Jobs For Agoraphobics